itmerk/Industrial-Copper-Modeling/README.md

   3.Perform feature engineering, scaling, and transformation steps used for training ML model.
   4.Predict new data from Streamlit and display the output.
 ## Dependencies:
-Python 3.x
-Pandas
-NumPy
-Scikit-learn
-Seaborn
-Streamlit
+Python 3.x,Pandas, NumPy, Scikit-learn, Seaborn, Streamlit